 Several studies have shown that women of Asian heritage are at the greatest risk for developing GDM, but risk is even greater among ethnic sub-categories [80; 81].
 According to a large study of 16,000 women in Hawaii, the greatest prevalence of GDM appeared among Chinese and Korean Americans, followed by Filipinas.
-This investigation of fourteen ethnic groups demonstrated that 10% of women of Chinese or Korean heritage were at risk for developing GDM, more than double that of white and African American women [80].
-Pacific Islanders and Samoans also had higher than average risk, while white, Native American, and African American women had lower than average risk [80].
-However, the lower risk for GDM in Native American and African American populations found in this study contradicts the risk factors published by the CDC [75].
+This investigation of fourteen ethnic groups demonstrated that 10% of women of Chinese or Korean heritage were at risk for developing GDM, more than double that of White and Black/ African American women [80].
+Pacific Islanders and Samoans also had higher than average risk, while White, Native American, and Black/African American women had lower than average risk [80].
+However, the lower risk for GDM in Native American and Black/African American populations found in this study contradicts the risk factors published by the CDC [75].
 Another study also showed that African American women were less likely to develop GDM compared to most other ethnic or racial groups.
 However, when African American women do develop GDM, their risk for future onset of type 2 is greater than any other racial and ethnic group [82].
 Additional research of GDM rates across Asian American subgroups showed that the prevalence is highest in Asian Indian, Chinese, Filipina, Korean, and Vietnamese women [81].
+These trends, while not well understood, are likely due in part to genetics, lifestyle, sociocultural, and other environmental factors [156].

 In some racial and ethnic groups, women face increased risk for GDM even when their BMI is less than 25, the standard cut point for being overweight.
 This appears to be true for Asian and Filipina women [83].
-The WHO recognizes that Asians generally have a higher percentage of body fat than white people; however, after convening a panel to discuss lowering the BMI cut-off points for the Asian population, the WHO recommended that the BMI cut-off points be retained as the international classification and that all countries use all categories [79].
+The WHO recognizes that Asian individuals generally have a higher percentage of body fat than White people; however, after convening a panel to discuss lowering the BMI cut-off points for the Asian population, the WHO recommended that the BMI cut-off points be retained as the international classification and that all countries use all categories [79].
 Nevertheless, strategies other than weight management are more helpful in preventing diabetes in Asian populations.